SoheilNK/SoheilNK/README.md

 ---
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/soheil-najmabadi-kia/)

-After relocating to Canada, I transitioned from a Civil Engineer to a Software Developer.
-Currently, as an intern at ReliablyME, a Toronto-based startup, I am sharpening my full-stack development skills.
-I've developed proficiency in Node, React, and TypeScript, along with an understanding of AWS, solidifying my journey in the software development realm.
-My background ensures a keen eye for detail and strong problem-solving abilities.
-Fluent in English and French, I'm enthusiastic about tackling challenges and eager to make my mark in the tech world!
+I am a software developer at ReliablyME, a Toronto-based startup.
+I know Node, React, TypeScript, and AWS.
+I have a sharp eye for detail and good problem-solving skills from civil engineering.
+Fluent in English and French, I'm enthusiastic about tackling challenges in the Canadian tech world!

 ### Stats: